 “Does all that sound reasonable to you?
 Do you have any questions or concerns?”

 Skills listed in both the ACCS and HST curriculum may be assessed.
-The following section provides a table of procedural skills listed in the 2015 and 2021 RCEM ACCS and HST curriculums.
+The following section provides a table of procedural skills listed in the 2021 RCEM ACCS and HST curriculums.
 Where available links to learning resources for these skills have been provided.
 Skills listed in the ACCS and HST curricula may be assessed.
-Those listed in the 2021 curriculum are marked with an *.